RTL-Researching/FreeSMS-Detector/README.md

 # FreeSMS-Detector
-Detects whether a phone number belongs to a "receive-free-sms" service.
+This script detects whether a phone number belongs to a "receive-free-sms" service or not.